1929 poster for the film by the Stenberg brothers

 Much has changed in Moscow since the film was made, but many of the locations in Kyiv and Odesa are still recognisable.
 The scenes in Moscow are particularly poignant, showing a largely unspoilt and beautiful city centre just before the widespread destruction of the 1930s from Stalin’s megalomaniac ‘General Plan for the Reconstruction of Moscow’.

 VOLKHOV (Leningrad): Hydroelectric Power Plant dam (Волховская ГEС).

 The sequences in the Donbas, Kamianske, and the Volkhov Dam were shot in 1927 during filming for ‘The Eleventh Year’ (1928), Vertov’s first film for VUFKU.

-NOTE: Kharkiv is often mentioned as a location as it is included in Dziga Vertov’s shooting notes for the film.
-Following extensive research into the film locations I have, so far, found no scene located in the city.
-This has been confirmed by the Kharkiv Historical Museum.
-It is assumed that the Kharkiv footage was not used in the editing of the film.
+NOTE: Kharkiv is included in Dziga Vertov’s shooting notes but following extensive research into the film locations only one scene (aircraft hangar [00:13:26]) has been located in the city.
+Konstantin Dubin of the Kharkiv Historical Museum has watched the film carefully and confirms that he could not see any obvious Kharkiv locations.
+It is assumed that the rest of the footage taken in the city was not used during the editing of the film.

 ‘Man with a Movie Camera’ poster by Vladimir & Georgii Stenberg, 1929